Located in the Heart of Southern California

-Loma Linda University Medical Center (LLUMC) is located in the heart of Southern California.
-The vast metropolitan area in which LLUMC is located is commonly known as The Inland Empire, and is considered the crossroads of Southern California.
+The vast metropolitan area in which Loma Linda University Medical Center (LLUMC) is located is commonly known as The Inland Empire, and is considered the crossroads of Southern California.
 Mountains, beaches, deserts, large cities, and small towns are all found in this unique, ideal location.
 Temperatures rarely dip below 60 degrees Fahrenheit on winter days.
 Summers are hot and dry with temperatures ranging from 80 to 100 degrees.

 World famous beaches such as Malibu, Laguna Niguel, and Newport Beach are only 45 to 90 minutes to the west.
 Opportunities for superb swimming, surfing, sun-bathing, and sailing allows residents to enjoy the prototypical Southern California lifestyle during their time off.